HerMajestyDrMona/MouseClickLockForGames/README.md

 # Mouse ClickLock For Games

-This small utility works in a similar way as ClickLock available in Windows, but also supports old games where the normal ClickLock fails to work.
+This small utility works in a similar way as ClickLock available on Windows, but also supports old games where the normal ClickLock fails to work.
 This is a charity project, designed for people with disabilities.

 ## What is ClickLock?
 ClickLock allows a user to lock down the primary mouse button with a single click.
 It's then possible to highlight or drag without holding down the primary mouse button.